-The zoning proposal expands upon the character of the existing mall, which has established itself as an important part of the commercial node at North Druid Hills Road and Lawrenceville Highway.
+The zoning proposal would diversify the existing mall with office, hotel and residential land uses.
+The mall has established itself as an important part of the commercial node at North Druid Hills Road and Lawrenceville Highway and would continue to do so after redevelopment.
 Adjacent and nearby commercial properties at this node support the mall as a regional shopping and entertainment destination and are, in turn, supported by the mall.